The Last Generation to Learn a Trade

 The Universal Basic Income Question

-The idea that artificial intelligence might generate such sustained displacement that governments would eventually need to provide a guaranteed unconditional income to their citizens has moved, over the past three years, from the fringe of economic debate toward something approaching mainstream discussion.
+The idea that artificial intelligence might generate such sustained displacement that governments would eventually need to provide a guaranteed unconditional income to their citizens has moved, over the past 3 years, from the fringe of economic debate toward something approaching mainstream discussion.
 Sam Altman, chief executive of OpenAI, has been a public advocate for universal basic income as a response to AI-driven unemployment.
-Silicon Valley’s investment community, whose members profit most directly from the automation of knowledge work, has become one of the louder voices calling for income guarantees precisely because they understand better than anyone else how quickly the labor market is being restructured (The Hill, 2025).
+Silicon Valley's investment community, whose members profit most directly from the automation of knowledge work, has become 1 of the louder voices calling for income guarantees precisely because they understand better than anyone else how quickly the labor market is being restructured (The Hill, 2025).

 The empirical record on guaranteed income programs is more nuanced than either its advocates or its critics tend to acknowledge.
-Finland’s two-year pilot program, which ran from 2017 to 2018 and provided 560 euros per month unconditionally to 2,000 randomly selected unemployed citizens, found that recipients reported meaningfully better mental health, reduced stress, and greater sense of personal autonomy than the control group, and that the program did not reduce participants’ willingness to seek work to the degree that critics had predicted (Blomberg-Kroll et al., 2020).
+Finland's 2-year pilot program, which ran from 2017 to 2018 and provided 560 euros per month unconditionally to 2,000 randomly selected unemployed citizens, found that recipients reported meaningfully better mental health, reduced stress, and greater sense of personal autonomy than the control group, and that the program did not reduce participants' willingness to seek work to the degree that critics had predicted (Blomberg-Kroll et al., 2020).
 Trials in Wales, Kenya, and several Canadian provinces have produced broadly similar findings, with recipients demonstrating increased entrepreneurial activity, improved educational outcomes for children in recipient households, and greater rather than lesser engagement with community life (Newsweek, 2025).

 As of mid-2025, no country has implemented a nationwide universal basic income for its general population.
 The political obstacles are substantial, the fiscal architecture is unresolved, and the question of who pays for it, whether through taxation of AI-generated corporate profits, redistribution of productivity gains, or some other mechanism, remains genuinely open.
 What is no longer open is whether the question needs to be answered.
 The transition from the current labor market to whatever replaces it will require a social safety net capable of holding millions of people during a period of structural displacement that existing unemployment systems were not designed to manage.